Political Science (BA/BS)

 Additional Requirements

 The 48 credits that satisfy major requirements must be taken for letter grades and passed with C– or better with the exception that one course (as many as 4 credits) may be taken pass/no pass (P/N).
 Courses such as Thesis (PS 403) and Honors Thesis Prospectus (PS 411) are offered pass/no pass only and may be applied to the 48 credits.
-Credits earned in Terminal Project (PS 409) may not be applied to the major.
+Credits earned in PS 409 may not be applied to the major.

-No more than 8 credits of Internship: [Topic] (PS 404) or Overseas Study: Internships (OINT 488) may be applied toward the 48 credits.
+8 of the 16 credits may be from Internship: [Topic] (PS 404) , LERC 406 , and Overseas Study: Internships (OINT 488) and must be earned at the University of Oregon or through UO programs abroad.
 This work must be done under the direction of a faculty member who, prior to registration, must approve and set up academic criteria to evaluate the work.
-Credit for these courses must be earned at the University of Oregon.

 Honors in Political Science